Villa Poppaea: Rediscovery and excavation history

-The Villa of Poppaea was first discovered in the eighteenth century during the construction of the Sarno aqueduct which cut through the centre of the villa, but no recognition of the site was made.
-In 1839 a brief exploration of the site was undertaken by Bourbon excavators using the tunnelling technique employed at Herculaneum, uncovering part of the peristyle and garden area and removing several paintings.
+The Villa of Poppaea was first discovered in the eighteenth century during the construction of the Sarno aqueduct which still cuts through the centre of the villa, but no recognition of the site was made.
+In 1785 the Spanish architect Francesco La Vega explored this area (known as Le Mascatelle) with tunnels and found beautiful objects but soon gave up due to toxic gases.

+In 1839–40 excavations in tunnels were restarted by Michele Rusca using La Vega's publications using the tunnelling technique employed at Herculaneum and removing several paintings.
+He discovered for the first time the extent and quality of the building including two peristyles, mosaics and garden area.
+He had to stop due to lack of funds.

 Official excavations were done from 1964 until the mid-1980s, at which point the site was excavated to its current level.
 It was during this final round of excavations that the massive swimming pool, measuring 60 by 17 metres, was unearthed.
 The villa's southernmost portions have been left unexcavated because of the physical limitations of the complex, which has been compromised by its position beneath the modern city of Torre Annunziata and the Sarno aqueduct.

+In 2025 new excavations aimed at protecting and consolidating the existing rooms on the western side of the site have so far brought to light more outstanding frescoes, the quality of which indicates planned decoration intended to impress visitors.